Varol Cagdas Tok

 The amplification problem does not have a complete technical solution at the protocol design level.
 As long as UDP services exist that send larger responses than they receive, and as long as source address spoofing is possible in some fraction of the network, amplification attacks are feasible.

-Incremental approaches, closing specific reflectors, deploying rate limiting on individual services, improving BCP 38 compliance, reduce the available amplification capacity without eliminating it.
+Incremental approaches, closing specific reflectors, deploying rate limiting on individual services, improving BCP 38 compliance, reduce available amplification capacity without eliminating it.
 The discovery of new amplification vectors in new protocols (CoAP, WS-Discovery, QUIC under some conditions) demonstrates that the class of vulnerable protocols grows as new protocols are deployed, not only shrinks as old ones are secured.

 What changes is the economics.
 As scrubbing infrastructure scales, as reflector populations shrink, and as amplification factors for common protocols decrease, the cost of executing an effective amplification attack increases.
 The goal is to make attacks expensive enough that the attacker's cost exceeds the damage they can cause.